top of page

 One can look for a paid version if they want specific features like ‘One window-Many Charts,’ ‘More Alerts’, and ‘Ad-free’ experience.
 Please note any paid version of the software will not make you a successful trader.
 However, they help us to study in-depth and to make better decisions.

 Quick Note: It is not an affiliate post, and I don’t get paid by Tradingview to write this post.
 Tradingview is a great tool and helped immensely in my trading career.
-I have used Tradingview charts in all my books.
-Hence, I thought to share my knowledge with other traders.
-Please share with your friends if you think this article offers some help to their trading!
+I have used Tradingview charts in most of my books.

 Get the Mini Trading Guide